© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Bowl barrow at south-eastern end of summit of Gratton Hill is a scheduled monument protected by Historic England under reference 1009525.
 View the official record →

-Bowl barrow at south-eastern end of summit of Gratton Hill is a Bronze Age funerary monument located in Staffordshire.
+Bowl barrow at south-eastern end of summit of Gratton Hill is a Bronze Age burial monument located on high ground in Staffordshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1009525.

 Bowl barrow at south-eastern end of summit of Gratton Hill is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1009525.